 “Theo, I wan…” He trailed off.
 “Shhhhhhh.
 Something’s happening…”

-From behind the closed door came muffled shouts, screams and bangs.
-Smoke began to flow under the door jam and I took off my shirt and stuffed it in the crack.
+From behind the closed door came muffled shouts, screams, and bangs.
+Smoke began to flow under the door jam, and I took off my shirt and stuffed it in the crack.
 There was no other exit.
-I sat back down, pulled Milo back into my arms and held on to him for dear life but it was no use.
+I sat back down, pulled Milo back into my arms, and held on to him for dear life, but we both knew it wouldn’t save us.

 The door flew open and noxious gas filled our lungs.
-We coughed and sputtered, our fear escalating the effects of the gas.
-My brain went into full panic.
+We coughed uncontrollably, escalating our fear.
+My brain could barely make sense of what was happening.
 Who was coming?
-Our guys or good guys?
+Our guys or someone unknown?

-Two figures entered wearing gas masks and I still didn’t know.
+Two figures entered wearing gas masks, and I still didn’t know if they were friend or foe.
 I clung to Milo.
 If this was it, there was at least a small comfort in being together.
 Milo’s fingers cut into my flesh.
-His heart was beating so hard my chest felt bruised and sore.
+His heart was beating in earnest against my chest, which felt bruised and sore.
 We were drooling and snotting all over each other.

-I felt arms around my chest, pulling me away from Milo and I fought back, flailing my arms wildly.
-I couldn’t see at all and could no longer feel him.
+I felt arms around my chest, pulling me away from Milo, but I wouldn’t let anything separate me from him.
+I went into full fighting mode, flailing my arms wildly against the unknown attacker.
+I couldn’t see at all, and I could no longer feel him.
+They had won.
+They had finally torn me from my lover.
 Eventually, I realized I was no longer in the vestibule or even the sanctuary.
-I was fully outside, still flailing futily against my unknown assailant.
+I was wholly outside, still flailing in the air like a panicked swimmer.

 “Calm down!”
-My arms were pulled back and I felt cold metal against my wrists, first one, then the other.
+I felt my arms pulled behind my back and cold metal against my wrists, first one, then the other.
 I struggled and toppled to the ground.

 “Noooooooooo!
 Millllllooooooo!!!!
 Nooooooo!!!”
-They had used the cuffs the last time.
+The cult had used handcuffs the last time they tortured me.
 I wasn’t going down this way.

 “Take the cuffs off him!
 You’re making it worse!
 You don’t understand!”

 It was Milo’s voice.
 “Millllooooo!!!”
 I rolled and bucked on the ground, not caring at all for my exposed skin.
-I was beyond feeling anything.
+I was beyond feeling anything but panic.
 “Help me!
 Millllooooo!
 They’re doing it again!!
 Milo!
 Help!
 Please!”

 “Take them off!
 What are you doing?
 They tortured us in there!
-Take then off!
-He didn’t do anything!”
+Take them off!
+He didn’t do anything!
+We’re victims!”

 “Theo.
 Do what he says.
 I’m right here.”

 I froze.
-My chest was filled with panic.
+My chest was a volcano of panic.
 I was face down on the sidewalk, half emerged in a puddle, wracked with terrified sobs.
 I heard, rather than felt, the cuffs release.
 I didn’t get up.
 I just pulled my arms up to my head and buried my face in them.

 “Theo.”
-It was the growling voice.
+It was the growling voice again.
 I felt a hand on my back.
 It was gentle now.
 Calming.
 “Were you being held against your will?”
 I tried to nod but could only sob harder.

 “Yes.
 We both were.”
 Milo’s voice sounded calmer than ever.
-His matter-of-fact answer was like an lifeline.
-I grasped it and fought my way back to sanity.
+His matter-of-fact answer was like a lifeline.
+I grasped it and pulled my way back to sanity.